canonical/cluster-api-k8s/templates/openstack/README.md

 For Devstack environments, [template-variables-devstack.rc] can be used to automatically set all the variables required by the Openstack template.

-First, make sure to source the Devstack ``openrc`` file.
+First, make sure to source the Devstack `openrc` file.
 For testing purposes, we are going to use admin credentials.

 ```
 source $devstackDir/openrc admin admin
 ```

-By default, it will create an Openstack image using Ubuntu 24.04 (noble).
+By default, it will upload an Openstack image using Ubuntu 24.04 (noble).
-It also creates an Openstack keypair, expecting a ssh public key at ``~/.ssh/id_rsa.pub``, use the ``$SSH_PUBKEY`` variable to specify a different path.
+It also creates an Openstack keypair, expecting a ssh public key at `~/.ssh/id_rsa.pub`, use the `$SSH_PUBKEY` variable to specify a different path.

 The script checks if Octavia is enabled and sets the corresponding template variables.